 Many criminal justice agencies receive thousands of applications each month, and they also have a lot of vacancies, especially for police officer and corrections officer positions.
 But hiring staffs are often small despite all the vacancies and recruitment needs.
-Only a few people are available to pour over applications to determine which among them meet the minimum qualifications.
+Only a few people are available to pour over applications.

 It can take a while—possibly a month or longer—before you receive any communication about your application status.
 Be prepared to wait.

 The Supplemental Application

 If your initial application passes muster, you'll probably receive a conditional job offer.
 You can then expect to complete a more in-depth supplemental application.
 This application will provide more information so the agency can conduct a thorough background investigation later.